 What’s important for me to know about before I go to college?

 Getting Information from your Primary Care Provider’s (PCPs) Office: Call your primary care provider’s office.
-Let the office know what you need – your immunization record, any health problems, your medications and allergies.
+Let the office know what you need – your immunization record, documentation of any health problems, your medications and allergies.
 You should check all the medication you are taking and make a list.
-Along with a copy of your immunization record, you should get a list of all of the medications that you are taking, including the strength (amount of milligrams or concentration) and the dosage (how much and how frequently you should take it).
-You should also have a list of your allergies, any past medical problems (illnesses, surgeries and hospital stays), mental health problems, and special needs (chronic health problems and disabilities).
+Along with a copy of your immunization record, you should get a list of all of the medications that you are currently taking, including the strength (amount of milligrams) and the dosage (how much you should take).
+You should also have a list of your allergies (to food, medications, or the environment), any past medical problems (illnesses, surgeries and hospital stays), mental health problems, and special needs (chronic health problems and disabilities).
 It’s also a good time to update your family medical history.
 It’s a good idea to make a copy of all of your medical records for yourself as well.
-Keep this information with other important papers when you go to college.
+Keep this information with other important papers that you plan on taking to college.

 Your Immunizations Must Be Up-To-Date: Your primary care provider will make sure that your immunizations (shots and boosters) are current.
 You should ask your PCP if you are up to date on the meningococcal vaccine to protect you against the very serious infection meningitis (inflammation of the brain tissue).

 Health Insurance: You’ll need to make sure that you have health insurance while you are at college.
-Talk with your parent(s)/guardian(s) to see if you will still be covered under their health plan, and to discuss any questions that you have.
+Talk with your parent(s)/guardian(s) to see if you are covered under their health plan, and to discuss any questions that you have.